fionaDawn/movie-gallery/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+To launch cypress test runner, run
 ### `yarn e2e:run`

-Launches the cypress test runner.

 ## Limitations and Assumptions
 - this assignment only displays the first 20 movies and desktop can be supported but images are HUGE!